Ordinary & self healing bicycle inner tubes Online

 Tip: Latex inner tubes require regular pumps to maintain tire pressure

 Latex inner tubes are an alternative to the standard butyl inner tubes.
 These are more flexible and lighter providing better shock absorption when riding.
-They however, let air through their walls easier and can lose their pressure over time.
+They, however, let air through their walls more easily and can lose their pressure over time.

 Ordinary or Self Healing

-If you are mainly a city biker - self sealed inner tubes are not necessary for city biking, but still - it is quite hard for me to find disadvantages to using self sealed inner tubes.
-The only 2 reasons NOT to use these remarkable, self healing inner tubes are: The price (about twice in compare to the standard inner tube) and a slight increase in the bike inner tube weight.
+If you are mainly a city biker - self-sealed inner tubes are not necessary for city biking, but still - it is quite hard for me to find disadvantages to using self-sealed inner tubes.
+The only 2 reasons NOT to use these remarkable, self-healing inner tubes are The price (about twice in comparison to the standard inner tube) and a slight increase in the bike inner tube weight.